qmlbook/qmlbook/docs/shaders/shaders.rst

 .. issues:: ch09

-In this more complex example we will create a wave effect with the fragment shader.
-The wave form is based on the sinus curve and it influences the texture coordinates used for the color.
+In this more complex example, we will create a wave effect with the fragment shader.
+The waveform is based on the sinus curve and it influences the texture coordinates used for the color.

 .. literalinclude:: src/effects/wave.qml
     :start-after: M1>>